Report a question

 93 / 100

-93. What is the significance of the "basic structure" of the Indian Constitution?
+93. What are the core values upheld by the Indian Constitution?

 94 / 100